sandman8654/Shopshot-5-frontpage/README.md

-# Keystone-React-Redux template for Thrifa MERN projects.
+# Keystone-React-Redux for MERN projects.

 This package uses Webpack and Babel to run Keystone, React and Redux.